 Information and Communication Technologies

-The school site is wirelessly networked, with extensive use of email as a communication tool for staff and parents.
-All students access our Technology Hub, which contains 35 desktop computers, and a data projector, for weekly skills lessons.
-Years 4-6 students have a one-to-one device program using Surface Pro.
-All students in PrePrimary to Year 6 utilise interactive TVs for everyday use in the classroom.
-All students have access to laptop computers or devices for everyday use in their classrooms, across all learning areas.
-It has been a priority of Francis Jordan Catholic School to build on current access for all students on a daily basis with our main purpose to expose all students to a multitude of devices including Surface Pros, desktops, windows, Office 365, One Note etc.
+The school site is wirelessly networked, providing exceptional incoming and outgoing bandwidth for staff and students to access a wide range of technologies.
+All students from Pre-Kindy to Year Three have access to clusters of iPads, the Years 5-6 students have a one-to-one device program using Surface Pro, while Year 4 students BYOD iPads.
+Going forward the BYOD program will continue.
+All students in Pre-Primary to Year 6 utilise interactive TVs for everyday use in the classroom.
+It has been a priority of Francis Jordan Catholic School to build on current access for all students on a daily basis with our main purpose to expose all students to a multitude of devices including Surface Pros, windows, Office 365, One Note, Teams etc.